pikvm/pikvm/docs/multiport.md

 !!! warning
     If you choose AIMOS, be aware that it has a back powering issue that you need to use work arounds for.
 Limitations are are listed below.
 Also please be aware that Pico's will not work with the AIMOS KVM's.

-??? note
-    V4 MINI cannot be used with any of the below, the Mini was designed to be used 1:1

-## List of tested KVMs
 Here the status is:

 * ✔ - Everything is working as expected.
 There may be some subtleties.